A Class of Multi-particle Reinforced Interacting Random Walks: The model and statement of result

 and

-where ``$\sim$" generally represents some vertex relation on $G$ (e.g nearest-neighbor), and $w_k(k\in \Z_+)$ is a fixed sequence of positive numbers, referred to as ``weights".
-Like the classical one-particle RRW, one natural weight sequence to work with is $w_k=k^{-\alpha}$ for some $\alpha>0$.
+where ``$\sim$" represents some vertex relation on $G$ (e.g. nearest-neighbor), and $w_k(k\in \Z_+)$ is a fixed sequence of positive numbers, referred to as ``weights".
+One natural weight sequence to work with is the nonlinear one $w_k=k^{-\alpha}$ for some $\alpha>0$.